vtopham/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+The purpose of using sessions is to allow a user to remain logged in for a set amount of time.
+This contributes to the security of the application.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt encrypts passwords in such a way that nobody can look and see the initial password.
+This is known as hashing.

 - [ ] What does bcrypt do to slow down attackers?

+Bcrypt hashes over the password multiple times.
+The more times it is hashed, the harder it is to decrypt.

 - [ ] What are the three parts of the JSON Web Token?

+The header, the payload, and the signature.

 ## Minimum Viable Product